Credit Card Payoff Calculator

 How long will it take to pay off my credit card making minimum payments?+

 It depends on your balance, APR, and minimum payment formula.
-Most issuers set the minimum at 1–2% of the balance or $25, whichever is greater.
-At 22.99% APR on a $5,000 balance with 2% minimum payments, you'd pay for over 20 years and pay more than the original balance in interest.
+Most issuers set the minimum at 1 to 2% of the balance or $25, whichever is greater.
+At 22.99% APR on a $5,000 balance with 2% minimum payments, you would pay for over 20 years and pay more than the original balance in interest.
 The minimum payment is designed to keep you in debt as long as possible.
-Use this calculator to see exactly how long your specific situation will take.
+Use this calculator to see exactly how long your situation will take.

 What is the average credit card interest rate in 2026?+

-The average credit card APR in 2026 is approximately 21–24% for accounts that carry a balance, according to Federal Reserve data.
-Rewards cards often carry rates of 24–29%.
-Store cards can reach 29–35%.
-Cards marketed to people with fair or poor credit can exceed 30%.
-Balance transfer and 0% intro APR offers are available to good-credit borrowers, typically 0% for 12–21 months then reverting to 18–29% regular APR.
+The average credit card APR in 2026 is approximately 21 to 24% for accounts that carry a balance.
+Rewards cards often carry rates of 24 to 29%.
+Store cards can reach 29 to 35%.
+Balance transfer and 0% intro APR offers are available to good-credit borrowers, typically 0% for 12 to 21 months then reverting to 18 to 29% regular APR.

 Should I use the avalanche or snowball method to pay off credit cards?+

 Financially, the avalanche method (highest APR first) always saves more money.
-If two cards have balances of $3,000 at 28% and $500 at 18%, paying off the 28% card first minimizes total interest.
-The snowball method (lowest balance first) pays more interest overall but provides faster psychological wins — paying off the $500 card first feels great even if it costs more.
+If two cards have balances of $3,000 at 28% and $500 at 18%, paying the 28% card first minimizes total interest.
+The snowball method (lowest balance first) pays more interest overall but provides faster psychological wins.
 Research shows snowball users pay off debt faster because of the motivation boost.
 Choose based on what keeps you most consistent.

 Does a balance transfer make sense to pay off credit card debt?+

-A balance transfer to a 0% intro APR card is one of the most powerful debt payoff tools available for good-credit borrowers.
-Key considerations: balance transfer fees are typically 3–5% of the amount transferred; the 0% period usually lasts 12–21 months; you must pay off the balance before the promotional period ends (or the remaining balance accrues interest at the regular APR).
-Divide your balance by the number of 0% months to find the monthly payment needed to be debt-free before the rate resets.
+A balance transfer to a 0% intro APR card is one of the most powerful debt payoff tools for good-credit borrowers.
+Key points: balance transfer fees are typically 3 to 5% of the amount transferred.
+The 0% period usually lasts 12 to 21 months.
+You must pay off the balance before the promotional period ends or the remaining balance accrues interest at the regular APR.
+Divide your balance by the number of 0% months to find the payment needed to be debt-free before the rate resets.